PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Song Guo/_index.md

 ---
-# Display name
 title: Song Guo

-# Username (this should match the folder name)
 authors:
 - Song Guo

-# Is this the primary user of the site?
 superuser: false

-# Role/position
 role: "Professor & Associate Head"

-# Organizations/Affiliations
 organizations:
 - name: The Hong Kong Polytechnic University
   url: ""

-# Short bio (displayed in user profile at end of posts)
-# bio: ""

-# Social/Academic Networking
-# For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
 - icon: envelope
   icon_pack: fas